Deja Vu at Scale: Paraphrase-Robust Detection of Duplicate Gherkin Steps in Behaviour-Driven Software Testing with Sentence-Transformer Embeddings and a 1.1M-Step Open Benchmark: Background

 \subsection{Why duplicate detection in BDD matters}

 Defect-discovery cost grows substantially across the software lifecycle \citep{boehm1981software,boehm2000cocomoii}, and BDD test suites occupy a distinctive position in this cost profile because they serve simultaneously as acceptance specification, living documentation, and executable test \citep{wynne2017cucumber,smart2014bdd}.
-The general clone-detection literature establishes the link between duplication, maintainability, and refactoring outcomes: \citet{roy2007survey} survey four clone-type classes, \citet{krinke2008genealogy} and \citet{mondal2014comparative} report measurable differences in bug-proneness and evolution between cloned and non-cloned code, and \citet{aljabri2025duplicateaware} empirically link duplication-aware refactoring to specific state-of-the-art quality metrics.
+The general clone-detection literature establishes the link between duplication, maintainability, and refactoring outcomes: \citet{roy2007survey} survey four clone-type classes, \citet{krinke2008stability} reports measurable stability differences between cloned and non-cloned code, \citet{mondal2015comparative} report differing bug-proneness across clone types, and \citet{alomar2025duplicateaware} empirically links duplication-aware refactoring to specific state-of-the-art quality metrics.
 The ISO/IEC 25010 product-quality model \citep{iso25010} provides the vocabulary in which we frame the benefit (Section~\ref{sec:benefits:iso}): step-text consolidation directly addresses maintainability sub-characteristics (modifiability, modularity, reusability, analyzability, testability) and indirectly reliability via drift prevention.
 To quantify how much benefit is concretely realisable from real BDD suites at scale requires a public cross-organisational corpus, a labelled benchmark, reported uncertainty, classical baselines, and a model linking detected clusters to consolidation; Sections~\ref{sec:corpus} through~\ref{sec:benefits} supply each.